mit-rss/visual_servoing/README.md

 ### Other Tips/FAQ:
-**Camera Resolution**
-If you are noticing problems with data rate from the camera, the ZED camera may be publishing higher resolution photos than you need.
-We can turn down the image quality to VGA quality by modifying the resolution parameter in zed_camera.launch to 3.
-If the data rate is fast on the car but slow to visualize on your computer in `rviz`, you can publish a compressed image by following [this tutorial](http://wiki.ros.org/rospy_tutorials/Tutorials/WritingImagePublisherSubscriber).

 **Debugging cone detection on the car**
 The actual cones and orange tape tracks != dataset cones.
 One useful debug step is to publish live pictures (particularly, the HSV mask).
 This should let you debug in realtime.
-(You are already converting ros images to opencv images, simply reverse that conversion with cv2_to_imgmsg.
-Now publish that Image over a debug publisher and you should be able to pull up the live image stream in rqt_image_view/rviz.)
-Again, use a [compressed image publisher](http://wiki.ros.org/rospy_tutorials/Tutorials/WritingImagePublisherSubscriber) to make this work in realtime.
+We have included a basic debug pipeline already in the template code.
+We also have included a node in the `parking_deploy.launch` file that compresses the image so it can streamed to your computer at a **much** higher rate.
+So in `rqt_image_view` select the `cone_debug_img_compressed/compressed` topic.
+This requires the `compressed-image-transport` package which you can install via `sudo apt install ros-melodic-compressed-image-transport` or by pulling the latest version of the docker image.